Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 Saudi Arabia – Another self-explanatory one.
 Once fossil fuel is no longer the primary method of energy for the world, Saudi Arabia wants to be the biggest regional power in the Middle East.
 They want their brand of Islam to reign supreme and they currently have the money and influence to sway minds and hearts against Iran.

 The Supreme Leader and the IRGC – This may be surprising to the uninitiated, but the Ayatollah and the Iranian Revolutionary Guard Corps (The Iranian Military) need a poor relationship with the west in order to remain relevant.
-They need to show the west as enemies to Iran in order to have a reason to exist.
+They need to demonstrate the west as enemies to Iran in order to have a reason to exist.
 Otherwise, why would the people stand for a regime that states stupid shit like Death to America and Death to Israel?
 They wouldn’t.
 So when world events, like when Donald Trump got elected, they cheer.
 Because they know Trump will maintain the hard line, remove negotiations in the JCPOA and continue to provide them with a perceived enemy in the west.
 So the Ayatollahs and the IRGC/Quds all stand to benefit from a poor American/Iranian relationship.

 The Nuclear Issue.

 All one has to do is walk around Tehran for about 10 minutes and it becomes abundantly clear that Iran does not need nuclear power.
 Gasoline is at 10 cents per liter, or about 30 cents per gallon.
 You smell natural gas leaks in places around the country that aren’t being fixed… Fossil fuel energy is abundant and cheap.
 So why does Iran continue to attempt to make nuclear devices?
 It’s again, a regional power thing.
 Israel not only has Nuclear reactors and weapons, but they actually got the original fissile material from America!
 Iran fears attack from Israel, so naturally, by having these weapons, it would make anyone second guess attacking them.
-Iran doesn’t want nuclear weapons as an offensive weapon.
+Iran doesn’t want nuclear weapons as an offensive weapon, in my opinion.
 Instead, i believe their strategy is purely defensive.

 The Saudi’s blackmail the American military into giving them conventional weapons at highly discounted rates in additional to intel to quell Saudi ambitions for nuclear weapons as well.
 But let’s take a step back for a moment.
-If you are Saudi Arabia, you only truly fear Israel and America.
-But if you have good to great relations with these countries, well you don’t have much to fear.
+If you are Saudi Arabia, you only truly fear Israel and more-so America.
+But if you have good/great relations with these countries, well you don’t have much to fear.
 Now imagine you are Iran.
 None of these regional/non-regional powers are your friends.
 Of course they are going to attempt to make a weapon, just look around them… Pakistan, India, Israel.
 Hell, even the Saudi’s likely have a secret program we don’t know about at this point….

 Don’t believe me about Israel having nuclear weapons?
 Look into: https://en.wikipedia.org/wiki/Operation_Plumbat and https://foreignpolicy.com/2015/03/23/what-lies-beneath-numec-apollo-zalman-shapiro/.
 This is just the surface, if you really look into actions taken by the Israeli government, you’d be surprised just how much stuff is swept under the carpet.
 Again, i’m no anti-Semite, i believe in the Jewish state etc. I just don’t think the Israeli Government is the ally they pretend to be.
 Same with the Saudis.